fionayzabellegumaroy/nim/P4/README.md

 tbd

 __Test:__
-1. tbd(): Test if program correctly handles behavior of client sending OPEN with a name longer than 72 chars (server should respond with FAIL and message code 21 Long Name and close the connection).
-To show this, test program will initiate a FAIL message with correct code and print out the state of disconnected player [IF WE DECIDE TO KEEP DISCONNECTED STATE]
+1. longName(): Test if program correctly handles behavior of client sending OPEN with a name longer than 72 chars (server should respond with FAIL and message code 21 Long Name and close the connection).
+To show this, test program will return use validate_name that will return 0 if there's an error and will return 1 if there's no error.

-2. tbd():  Test if program correctly handles behavior of client sending OPEN with a name already used by a player in an on-going game (server should respond with FAIL and message code 22 Already Playing and close the connection).
-To show this, test program will initiate a FAIL message with correct code and print out the state of disconnected player [IF WE DECIDE TO KEEP DISCONNECTED STATE]
+2. alreadyPlaying():  Test if program correctly handles behavior of client sending OPEN with a name already used by a player in an on-going game (server should respond with FAIL and message code 22 Already Playing and close the connection).
+To show this, test program will return use validate_name that will return 0 if there's an error and will return 1 if there's no error.

-3. tbd():  Test if program correctly handles behavior of client sending OPEN a second time (server should respond with FAIL and message code 23 Already Open and close the connection).
+3. doubleOpen():  Test if program correctly handles behavior of client sending OPEN a second time (server should respond with FAIL and message code 23 Already Open and close the connection).
 To show this, test program will initiate a FAIL message with correct code and print out the state of disconnected player [IF WE DECIDE TO KEEP DISCONNECTED STATE]

 4. tbd():  Test if program correctly handles behavior of client sending MOVE before game begin before receiving WAIT (server should respond with FAIL and message code 24 Not Playing and close the connection).
 To show this, test program will initiate a FAIL message with correct code and print out the state of disconnected player [IF WE DECIDE TO KEEP DISCONNECTED STATE]